dmulyalin/ttp/docs/source/Inputs/Functions.rst

 * functionN - name of the input function together with it's attributes

-This attribute allow to define a sequence of function, the main advantage of using string of functions against defining functions directly in the input tag is the fact that functions order will be honored, otherwise functionality is the same.
+This attribute defines a sequence of functions to run.
+The main advantage over specifying functions directly in the input tag is that function order is guaranteed.
+Functionality is otherwise identical.

 .. warning:: pipe '|' symbol must be used to separate function names, not comma